romii0x/zknote/README.md

 **ShoutBin** is a zero-knowledge, self-destructing pastebin for encrypted messages.
 All encryption and decryption occurs on the client side, ensuring the server never sees plaintext data.
-Each message is linked to a unique, unguessable URL and is automatically deleted after expiration or access.
+Each message is linked to a unique, unguessable URL and is automatically deleted after successful decryption or expiration.

 ## Features